Uganda Railways Corporation

-Uganda Railways were joint recipients of the 2001 Worldaware Business Award for "assisting economic and social development through the provision of appropriate, sustainable and environmentally complementary transport infrastructure".
+In 2023, Uganda Railways begun work on restoring its northern line to Gulu, eschewing the construction of a new standard gauge railway in favor of restoration of the existing one.

 South Africa's involvement

 In 2005, the Rift Valley Railways Consortium (RVRC) from South Africa was awarded a concession to manage URC and Kenya Railways.
 RVRC was scheduled to take over operations on 1 August 2006.
 However, the East African Standard reported on 28 July 2006, that the take-over was postponed until 1 November 2006.
 It actually took place in November 2006 and was scheduled to last for 25 years.

 2008 Kenya crisis

-The 2007–08 Kenyan crisis included destructive riots that blocked and partly destroyed the rail system linking Kenya and Uganda, leading to economic difficulties in supply for Uganda.
+The 2007–2008 Kenyan crisis included destructive riots that blocked and partly destroyed the rail system linking Kenya and Uganda, leading to economic difficulties in supply for Uganda.
 Further, destruction and loss of income led to significant financial losses.

-On 9 October 2008, Toll Holdings of Australia announced that it had entered into a contract to manage the Kenya-Uganda railway, replacing management by RVRC.
+On 9 October 2008, Toll Holdings of Australia entered into a contract to manage the Kenya-Uganda railway, replacing management by RVRC.
 Officers from Toll subsidiary Patrick Defence Logistics would manage the railway after the transition.